Vesicles, vugs, and amygdules

 Vesicles in other basaltic meteorites

 Vesicles only develop in rocks that cool from a liquid – an igneous rock.
 Most meteorites come from asteroids, and almost all asteroids are too small to have volcanoes, thus few meteorites are igneous rocks.
 Most such rocks among the meteorites are basalts.
 Most common are the eucrites and diogenites which come from a large asteroid like 4 Vesta that had volcanoes, martian meteorites (Mars has some really big volcanoes), and about 5% of the lunar meteorites.
-So far, there have been no vesicular martian or lunar basaltic meteorites discovered.
+So far, there have been no vesicular martian meteorites discovered.
 (Caveat: I am aware of one vesicle in a martian basalt (EETA 79001).
 A few eucrites and diogenites are moderately vesicular, however.

 Two samples of the eucrite Ibitira.
 This is one of the most vesicular meteorites of which the author is aware.
 Among all known stony meteorites, only 2.4% are eucrites.
 Most eucrites are not vesicular.
 Photo credits: top, Meteorites Australia; bottom, Jon Taylor